MWhatsUp/super_widget/README.md

 ## Getting started

-- Install the package via "flutter pub get super_widget".
+- Install the package via "flutter pub get super_duper_widget".
 - Import the library.
 - You are ready to go.